 We are justifiably proud of the quality of our teaching and the good relationships established with students.
 In our student voice leavers' survey this year, 100% of students said that the teaching was excellent and teachers have impressive subject knowledge.
-Our recent 2018 one day Ofsted inspection confirmed that provision in the sixth form remains good, and we have a clear plan in place to ensure future improvement.
+Our recent 2019 Ofsted inspection confirmed that provision in the sixth form remains Good, and we have a clear plan in place to ensure future improvement.